yale-swe/f22-yalenav/README.md

 # YaleNav

-### 📱 A mobile app helping **yale** students explore and **navigate** campus seamlessly.
+### 📱 A mobile app helping **Yale** students explore and **navigate** campus seamlessly.

-YaleNav only vertically-integrated navigation system that offers three features most critical to student life:
+YaleNav is the only vertically-integrated navigation system that offers three features most critical to student life:

 1. **A-to-B routing** with Yale-specific transport integration – you’ll finally know whether or not to wait for the shuttle.
 2. **Dynamic visualization of campus spots** – you’ll know which butteries are near you and which dining halls are available.